Sense Fundraising Group - Chair

 “Our Fundraising Groups are really important to Sense, being our local ambassadors for the charity and allowing us to tell the story of the people we support to even more people.
 Our Chairs are vital in providing great leadership and keeping the rest of the group on track to create incredible fundraising and awareness raising activities.”
 Jenny, Head of Events & Community.

 Your time is precious, so we will talk about the time commitment you are able to make.
 Your safety is important to us and we’ll work together to make your activities covid-secure; supporting your group in developing virtual activities and socially distanced ways to engage with your community.
 You will be provided with full training for your role.
 We are here to support you to make your fundraising group a success!
+Please note that this volunteering opportunity is available to applicants aged 18 and over.

 Sense is committed to providing equality of opportunity for everyone we work with.
 Everyone's contribution is valued, and we welcome applications from people from all sections of the community who share our values and belief in our mission.
-Click here to view more about commitment to equality and diversity.

 This link takes you to the volunteer role description to find out more about the role (it is well worth a read before submitting your application).